mwestphall/document-store/README.md

 [the xDD snippets API](https://xdd.wisc.edu/api/snippets?term=Belle%20Fourche%20Formation&set=dolomites)) but can be managed independently (e.g., by USGS as part of the CriticalMAAS program).

+Work is ongoing to integrate the system with the [CriticalMAAS CDR schemas](https://github.com/DARPA-CRITICALMAAS/cdr_schemas) maintained by Jataware.

 **xDD will not provide or integrate capabilities for accessing full-text documents as part of its core services.**